adsrmk/vitepress-latest/docs/en/guide/ai1wm.md

 #  Save or restore website data

-All-in-One WP Migration is a WordPress plugin that enables you to easily export and back up your site's content, media, plugins, and themes into a single file.
+All-in-One WP Migration is a WordPress plugin that enables you to easily export and back up all your site's content, media, plugins, and themes into a single file.
 You can then upload this file to a local or cloud storage location with just one click.

 ## Create backup